October 31, 2017 Jamie Allison Moehlenkamp

 2. On-demand webinars aren’t just rebroadcast live webinars

 It’s great when your viewers sit down and watch your training webinars or marketing presentations from beginning to end, but that’s not always how it works.
 With on-demand content, you’ll often get better results with shorter, targeted clips.
 RSM used these “snackable clips” following a two-hour post-election webinar on the tax and audit implications of the election.
 By providing a library of small, accessible clips, We were able to continue to use the content to engage customers and drive traffic to future virtual training events.

 Twilio uses a similar strategy, using ON24’s ability to divide webinars into chapters for easy navigation.
 Twilio extracts short, 2 to 3-minute video clips to drive registration for the complete webinar.

 3. On-demand webinars must be easy to find

 Your on-demand content can give insight into a whole segment, or answer very specific audience questions.
 You can lure people into on-demand webinars or drive registration for your next live event.
 But whether your webinars give major ROI or just sit there depends on you.
 Your content needs to find your audience, because most of the time, your audience isn’t going to work that hard to find your content.

 For Twilio, that meant creating an entire learning center as an extension of our main page.
-Webinars are packaged by use case, and carefully targeted to the correct segment.
+Webinars are packaged by use case and carefully targeted to the correct segment.
 RSM puts an equally high priority on making content easy to find.
-By tagging webinars the way we want our customers to find them, we can turn casual searchers into engaged audience.
+By tagging webinars the way we want our customers to find them, we can turn casual searchers into an engaged audience.